Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/cockpit.rst

 Green being too slow, amber being on-speed AOA and red being too fast.

-If the HOOK BY-PASS switch is in CARRIER the lights will flash if the landing gear is down and hook is up.
+If the HOOK BY-PASS switch is set to CARRIER the lights will flash if the arresting hook is up while the landing gear is down.

-These lights are also repeated on the approach lights on the nosewheel strut, allowing the LSO to see aircraft AOA during carrier landings.
+These lights are repeated on the approach lights on the nosewheel strut, allowing the LSO to see aircraft AOA during carrier landings.

 .. _wheelswarn: